edwin465/SSVEP-pdCCA/README.md

 In this project, we utilize the phase difference feature to improve the recognition accuracy of the CCA. **We develop a phase difference constrained CCA (pdCCA)**.

-### Three multi-frequency-modulated visual stimulation paradigms and four datasets
+## An example of the multi-frequency-modulated visual stimulation paradigms
+MFSC
+downloaded from

+## Simulation study
+We compare the CCA and the pdCCA